lyn working

 Women are a fast-growing demographic in American agriculture, and they are doing things differently.
 While the average farm size in the U.S. has grown dramatically over the last 50 years, women tend to run smaller operations.
 Many choose organic and natural methods, in contrast to the highly mechanized and chemically-dependent farming that dominates the rest of the agricultural industry.
 And many women strongly value their relationships with the community, from selling their products at local markets, to using their farms as "de facto community centers."

 Ladies of the Land profiles four women who once never thought they'd be in charge of a farm, but today raise cattle, sell goat cheese and harvest organic vegetables.
-With commentary from Carolyn Sachs, PhD, one of the nation's leading experts on women in agriculture, and Amy Trauger, PhD, founder of the Pennsylvania Women's Agricultural Network - one of the only organizations of its kind in the country — Ladies of the Land takes us on a journey through America's new heartland.
+With commentary from Carolyn Sachs, PhD, one of the nation's leading experts on women in agriculture, and Amy Trauger, PhD, founder of the Pennsylvania Women's Agricultural Network, Ladies of the Land takes us on a journey through America's new heartland.

 About the Filmmaker